 Then, we move, and perceive our senses to see if they match what we thought would happen.

-If what we sense doesn't match our guess, then a new movement may have happened and we learn.
+If what we sense doesn't match our prediction, then a new movement may have happened and our brain and nervous system learns.

-The game is catch yourself as you guess wrong, then to stay out of the way of trying to fix it to make it 'right'...to let a new movement (or pattern of movement) show up on it's own.
+The game is catch yourself making the guess unconsciously, then to make a decision to pause the guess… and let a new movement (or pattern of movement) show up on it's own.